 Coming back now to my original point, what we don't always realize is that making decisions and using our brain contributes to a big loss of energy.
 Even within the first hour of waking up, most people have to numerous decisions.
 Deciding how to dress, how to style your hair, how to get to work, all energy lost.
 Which is why most people eat the same thing for breakfast as part of their morning routine, one less decision.
 And it’s no different later in the day.
 Deciding what to eat for lunch and dinner, big energy loss.
-With so many options odds are you think about it for a good portion of your day.
+With so many options, odds are you think about it for a good portion of your day.
 If you can eliminate this loss of focus and energy from your day, why wouldn't you?
 Think of what you could achieve!
-Using up your energy on these decisions throughout the day, can make it harder to make big decisions at work, and therefore lead to poor judgement and no WILLPOWER.
+Using up your energy and brain space on these decisions throughout the day, can make it harder to make big decisions at work, and therefore lead to poor judgement and no WILLPOWER.
 WILLPOWER=ENERGY

-When I write my posts, I try to keep myself out of them, but I’ll use my eating habits as an example to explain.
+When I write my posts, I try to keep myself out of them, but I’ll use some of my habits as an example.
 Every day, until dinner time, I eat the same thing during the week.
-No decisions to make, no energy loss.
-And I still get variety, about every month or so the type of veggies change.
+No decisions to make, no energy lost.
+And I still get variety.
+About every month or so the type of veggies I eat change.
 It changes usually when my body has just had enough of something or it’s not in season anymore.
 But either way it's the same pattern.
-I have a set of foods that I know I need to eat within the day (i.e. protein shakes, certain veggies, nuts, protein bars) because I used food as vitamins.
-So just as most people take vitamins supplements, I know I have to get these foods in.
-For dinner I have about 3 different things I choose from.
-These change about every two weeks, but I always add variety by using different seasonings, sauces, or flavorings.
-If you follow me on Instagram (if you don't, you should) you’ll see some of my different combinations.
+I have a set of foods that I know I need to eat within the day (i.e. protein shakes, certain veggies, nuts) because I use them as vitamins.
+So just as most people take vitamins supplements ( I take these too), I know I have to get these foods in my day.
+For dinner I have about 3-4 different meals I choose from.
+These meals change about every two weeks, but I always add variety by using different seasonings, homemade sauces, or flavors.
+If you follow me on Instagram (if you don't, please do:) you’ll see some of my different combinations.
 These small changes amount to only a small energy loss.
 Grocery shopping is also a breeze and only takes me about 30 mins tops, because I need the same basic things, just use them in different combinations.
 This set nutrition routine gives me so much extra energy and allows me to accomplish bigger tasks in my day.
 On the weekends, when I have the extra time and energy to burn, is when I cook or try new things.
 Still all healthy, but seems like a treat because it’s not part of my normal routine.

-If you still think this kind of eating is difficult and boring, you should know, that If you are eating healthy, whole foods that your body loves (not your brain), you’ll actually start to crave those everyday as staple foods.
-For the last month I have been eating a bowl of carrots, half an apple, and frozen cranberries for lunch with a protein shake.
-May sound boring, but now I get so excited to eat this bowl of food it's crazy.
-My body LOVES it, I get energy just thinking about it.
-There’s no need to feel like you have to have some extravagant, 3-course meal every day for lunch or dinner.
+If you still think this kind of eating is difficult and boring, you should know, that If you are eating healthy, whole foods that your body loves (not your brain), you’ll actually start to crave those foods everyday as staple foods.
+There’s no need to feel like you need to have some extravagant, 3-course meal every day for lunch or dinner.